-Each secondary school board is responsible for setting graduation requirements in accordance with these rules.
+Each secondary school SU/SD board with responsibility for secondary level students is responsible for setting graduation requirements in accordance with these rules.

 Local graduation policy must define proficiency-based graduation requirements based on standards adopted by the State Board of Education.
-As required in 16 V.S.A. §261a(a)(1), it is the responsibility of the supervisory union board to ensure alignment in expectations for all students within a supervisory union.
+As required in 16 V.S.A. § 261a(a)(1), it is the responsibility of the supervisory union SU/SD board to ensure alignment in expectations for all students within an supervisory union SU/SD.

 Schools may or may not use credits for the purposes of demonstrating that a student has met the graduation requirements.
-When used, credits must specify the proficiencies demonstrated in order to attain a credit and shall not be based on time spent in learning.
+When used, credits must specify the proficiencies demonstrated to attain a credit and shall not be based on time spent in learning.
 Further, students may receive credit for learning that takes place outside of the school, the school day, or the classroom.
 Any credits earned must occur under the supervision of an appropriately licensed educator.